ElixirTeSS/TeSS_widgets/README.md

 # TeSS widget

-A javascript widget you that can embed in a website and display events from [tess.elixir-europe.org](tess.elixir-europe.org).
+A javascript widget you that can embed in a website and display events from [tess.elixir-europe.org](tess.elixir-europe.org) in various forms.

+## Live examples
+Live examples of the widget in various modes can be viewed here: https://elixirtess.github.io/TeSS_widgets/

 ## Background
 TeSS is a portal for bioinformatics events, training courses and training materials.
 It is part of the [ELIXIR infrastructure](https://www.elixir-europe.org/), and gathers events from all around Europe.